Best Emergency Business Loans in November 2025

 Many of these loans are offered by online lenders, who tend to have shorter funding timelines than more traditional financial institutions.

 Notably, the federal government also provides its own form of emergency business funding.
 However, this funding is reserved for individuals whose businesses are located in federally declared disaster areas.
+FEMA funding approval can take up to 10 days after an inspection to receive a decision, and it may take longer to receive assistance.

 Types of emergency business loans

-Luckily, when you need funding in a hurry, there are a few different financing options available to you:
+If you need funding in a hurry, there are a few different financing options available to you:

 Business term loans are the most common form of emergency funding.
 These loans give you access to the funds you need in one lump sum.
 Then you’ll repay that amount over time through a series of regular payments.